Misa831/BlockandStreamCipher/README.md

 argv[5] must be either an 'E' or a 'D'.
 This will determine if the program is encrypting or decrypting.

 Example command:
-'./a.out B plaintext.txt cipherText.txt keyValue.txt E'
+' ./a.out B plaintext.txt cipherText.txt keyValue.txt E '
 - This would encypt the plaintext to ciphertext and output the digest in cipherText.txt.
 Example Command 2: ""./a.out B plaintext.txt cipherText.txt keyValue.txt D"
 - This decrypts digest found in cipherText.txt, and outputs the contents in the terminal.